SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Synthetic Dynamical Systems

 often used to model damped vibrations in mechanical systems with friction or RLC electronic circuits~\citep{47_harmonic_citation} with resistance, among others.
 The stochastic equivalent is also known as a Langevin System, written as:

 $W_{t}$ is the standard Wiener process, and $\omega$ is the natural undamped frequency of the system, $\gamma$ is the damping coefficient, and $\sigma$ is the constant exogenous noise rate.
-It is used to model systems such as the thermal fluctuations in mechanical systems, or the motion of a Brownian particle in a quadratic potential.
+It is used to model the thermal fluctuations in mechanical systems, or the motion of a Brownian particle in a quadratic potential.